luc4leone/my-angular/README.md

 If I wrote by myself the implementation code, that compare & contrast with the book implementation.

 Otherwise write the code following the book instructions, 1 test at a time, TDD style.
-(This is the right time for stepping through the code in the debugger.
+(This is the right time for stepping through the code in the debugger).